Rule 3901-5-09 | Agent licensing and appointments.

 (4) Limited lines licenses are subject to section 3905.14 of the Revised Code and all other requirements for agents, except as provided in this rule.

-(5) A license shall be deemed issued on the date the application is approved by the superintendent.
+(5) A license will be deemed issued on the date the application is approved by the superintendent.

-(6) A license shall be issued in the legal name of the applicant.
+(6) A license will be issued in the legal name of the applicant.

 (8) If the applicant's home state does not issue nonresident limited line insurance agent licenses to residents of this state, then the applicant must complete any licensing requirements that are imposed upon residents of this state.